Updated March 13, 2020

 Clutter Free Living Isn’t What You Think

-Maybe you feel that way, too where you think to yourself, why do I even try when things just go back to the way that they are?
-It just keeps growing and there is no end to it in sight.
+Maybe you feel that way, too where you think to yourself, why do I even try my hand at clutter free living—when things just go back to the way that they are?

-The problem is that we think that if we can just get rid of all of the excess stuff and find that magic solution to organization then our lives would be so much better.
+The problem is that we think that if we can just get rid of all of the excess stuff and find that magic solution for clutter free living then our lives would be so much better.

-But, you don’t have to become a minimalist to live a clutter free life.
-In fact, if you are a minimalist, it often means that you’re just efficient at keeping things from piling up in your home—only.
+If you are a minimalist, often it means that you’re just efficient at keeping things from piling up in your home—only.

 Clutter Free Living—Is What You Think

-To really embrace a clutter free life that sticks, one where you feel more at peace and you truly enjoy it—you have to change your mind.
+To really embrace a clutter free life that sticks, one where you feel more at peace and you truly enjoy it—get this—you have to change your mind.

 What you think influences how you feel and how you feel determines what you do.